Scheffler tied for lead in PGA as Oak Hill delivers a new challenge

 Rahm, the Masters champion and No. 1 player in the world, opened with a 76 and couldn't get a putt to fall.
 He was running out of holes, one shot over the cut of 5 over, when he ran off three straight birdies and salvaged a 68 to make the cut with one shot to spare.

 DeChambeau had a rugged start, particularly on the par-4 sixth hole, so difficult that it yielded only three birdies out of 156 players and had an average score of 4.75.
-He was in a greenside bunker, took two shot to get out and made double bogey.
+He was in a greenside bunker, took two shots to get out, and made a double bogey.

 He didn't make his first birdie until the par-3 11th hole — DeChambeau hit 6-iron from 248 yards to 6 feet — and had two more birdies before a bogey finish.